Psivant/stormmsite/docs/dev-philosophy.md

 ![ClassAbstracting](./assets/class_abs.png)

 In the above diagram, a hypothetical STORMM class contains five `Hybrid` arrays in two different data types, e.g. `int` and `double`.
-It also contains a pointer to another object, of the STORMM topology type (this is called [`AtomGraph`](./doxygen/classstormm_1_1topology_1_1AtomGraph.html) in the code, but that detail is irrelevant here).
-The pointer to the STORMM topology, which may be stored in the object as a way to trace the original inputs used to create / calculate its contents, is only valid for the CPU, and therefore doesn't become part of the abstract.
-Each of the `Hybrid` arrays, however, hold valid pointers to data on the CPU host as well as on the GPU device, so the abstract is created based on a choice of whether pointers should be directed towwards data on either resource to facilitate computations there.
+It also contains a pointer to another object of the STORMM topology type (this is called [`AtomGraph`](./doxygen/classstormm_1_1topology_1_1AtomGraph.html) in the code, but that detail is irrelevant here), as a way to trace the original inputs used to create / calculate its contents.
+This pointer is only valid for the CPU, and therefore doesn't become part of the abstract.
+Each of the `Hybrid` arrays, however, hold valid pointers to data on the CPU host as well as on the GPU device, so the abstract is created based on a choice of whether pointers should be directed towards data on either resource to facilitate computations there.
 The `StormmClass` also contains a tuple of three extra parameters, i.e. three `double` values, which are included in the abstract as constants.
 The abstract is a key to the data in the `class`--if the values of the tuple are changing over time, the convention in most STORMM classes is to have the abstract be a snapshot of the class at any given time, with `const` qualifiers on such values to treat them as constants.

 ## Syntheses: Not Just Arrays of Topologies or Coordinate Sets
 It's easy to think that the way to stage multiple problems on the GPU is to create arrays of the basic [AtomGraph](./doxygen/classstormm_1_1topology_1_1AtomGraph.html) topology or [PhaseSpace](./doxygen/classstormm_1_1trajectory_1_1PhaseSpace.html) coordinate and force-holding objects.
-However, this is bad for two reasons: first, for engineering reasons, the `Hybrid<T>` data type is restricted to various elemental data types, e.g. `double`, `char`, or `unsigned int`.
+However, this is bad for two reasons: first, for engineering safety, the `Hybrid<T>` data type is restricted to various elemental data types, e.g. `double`, `char`, or `unsigned int`.
-It cannot be used to create an array of topologies or coordinate objects, and even if it was then there would be host- and device-level pointers to the host- and device-level elements of the list of topology and coordinate objects, which would only be valid if accessed in particular ways.
+It cannot be used to create an array of topologies or coordinate objects, and even if it was then there would be host- and device-level pointers to the host- and device-level elements of each topology or coordinate set in the list, which would only be valid if accessed in particular ways.
 A more mundane form of pointer acrobatics gives rise to the second, performance-centric reason: a list of objects with their own sub-arrays would require threads in a GPU kernel to de-reference the list pointer and then the array pointers of the underlying objects.
 A list of abstracts would do no better.
 It's a cost to de-reference a pointer, which is why optimized codes like to get into an